dmulyalin/ttp_templates/docs/ttp_templates/platform.cisco_ios_show_running_config_pipe_section_vlan.md

 Template to parse Cisco IOS VLAN configuration and normalize it to a flat list of VLAN dictionaries.

-This template requires output of 'show running-config | section vlan'.
+This template requires output of 'show running-config | section vlan' and 'show running-config | section interface'.

 Returns normalized list of dictionaries, each dictionary has these keys:

 - 'vid' - VLAN ID as integer
 - 'name' - VLAN name string; defaults to 'VLAN&lt;vid&gt;' when no name is configured
 - 'description' - VLAN description string or 'null' when not configured
+- 'tagged_interfaces' - interface names carrying the VLAN tagged
+- 'untagged_interfaces' - interface names carrying the VLAN untagged

 Example normalized output (YAML):